 Serve immediately or chill for 30 minutes before serving to allow the flavors to meld.

-- Go heavy on the herbs, light on the bulgur.
+- Go herb-heavy: You don't want the bulgur wheat to dominate your salad - instead, the parsley should be the main event, with the bulgur offering an added texture and taste within the salad.
 This is what separates a truly classic tabbouleh from the grain-heavy versions you sometimes see.

-- Keep it dry: Remove excess tomato seeds and cucumber water so the salad stays fresh for longer.
+- Keep it dry: Remove any excess tomato seeds and cucumber seeds from the middle so the salad stays fresh for longer.
+I find that leaving these two elements in can very quickly turn the salad soggy.

-StorageTabbouleh keeps well in the fridge for up to 3 days in an airtight container.
+This tabbouleh recipe keeps well in the fridge for up to 3-4 days in an airtight container.
 If you want to keep it super fresh, store the chopped veggies and herbs separately from the bulgur and dressing, then mix before serving.

 Classic Tabbouleh Salad